Technician13/MPC/README.md

 # Appendix A
-* Sorry, for some special reasons, the formula markdown source code of the derivation process is not open source for the time being.
+* Sorry, due to inconsistent identification of formula format, the formula markdown source code of the derivation process is given in file `MPCformula.txt`, here only use the figure for convinent.

 <div align=center>
   <img src="img/derivation.png">